Deal With The Narcissist In Your Life

 - It is good to look honestly at your own weaknesses and shortcomings.
 One way to do this is to ask friends, family and co-workers to list your strengths and weaknesses.
 You will need to be "brutally honest" with yourself here.

-- Learn and understand the relationship between love, anger and forgiveness.
+.
 Love and forgiveness are about letting go, and unhealthy anger is about holding on.
-The narcissist has a hard time letting go and tends to be angry, so this is an essential part of the healing process for narcissism.
+The person dealing with narcissism has a hard time letting go and tends to be angry, so this is an essential part of the healing process.

 - Take an inventory of the hurt and harm you've caused, and make amends with the people you have affected in this way.
 This is like the third and fourth steps in the twelve step program.
 This involves taking full responsibility and sincerely apologizing for the wrongs you have done.

-- Another useful exercise would be to write in a journal about your narcissism, or your relationship with the narcissist in your life.
+- Another useful exercise would be to write in a journal about your narcissism, or your relationship with someone in your life who has this problem.
 The technique would be to "let the narcissist speak," by just writing from your pride, anger or sense of entitlement.
 This is how you become your own best anger management resource.

 Are You A Narcissist?